katieburak/girls-in-DS/README.md

 [Data Science: A First Introduction](https://datasciencebook.ca/)

-> Thank you to our sponsors that helped make this event possible:
+> Thank you to UBC's Department of Statistics, Master of Data Science Program and Data Science Institute for helping to make this event possible.
-    - UBC Department of Statistics
-    - Data Science Institute
-    - UBC Master of Data Science Program